pomkarnath98/masai-sprint-2/README.md

 If your counter lands at a snake, your counter will move down to the number next to 'snake->' automatically.

-The first player to get to the space that says '100' is the winner.
+The first player to reach the space that says '100' is the winner.

 Have fun!